-12 Banned Children’s Books by Black Authors (Middle Grade, Upper Elementary)
+12 Banned Children’s Books by Black Authors (Middle School, Upper Elementary)

 Check out our previous article—Banned Books: 31 Children’s Books by Black Authors (Preschool and Elementary)